atc-net/atc-hosting/README.md

 ### Using GetHostedService`<T>`

-Example on how to get the BackgroundService in a HttpContext like from a MVC controller.
+Example on how to get the BackgroundService in a HttpContext like from a MVC controller or MinimalApi setup.

 In this example we are working with the `TimeFileWorker` BackgroundService.

 Note: Remember to wired up BackgroundService in `Program.cs` as this line `services.AddHostedService<TimeFileWorker>();`.

+Example setup for MVC controller:

 ```csharp
 [HttpGet("my-method")]